Bailey, Beauvillier lead Islanders to 6-1 win over Rangers - WHIZ News

 UNIONDALE, N.Y.
-(AP) — Josh Bailey scored twice, Anthony Beauvillier had a goal and three assists, and the New York Islanders beat the Rangers 6-1 Tuesday night.
+(AP) — Josh Bailey had two goals and an assist in his return from a two-game absence, Anthony Beauvillier added a goal and three assists, and the New York Islanders beat the Rangers 6-1 Tuesday night.

+Jordan Eberle and Jean-Gabriel Pageau each had a goal and an assist, and Brock Nelson also scored.
+Semyon Varlamov stopped 25 shots to improve to 17-9-3.

+“We had a really solid game,” Pageau said.
+“To have Josh back in the lineup, it’s big, not only on the ice, but to have him in the locker room, just the influence he has on everyone. … Beau was everywhere tonight on the ice.
+He was moving his feet, winning all his battles.
+It was a fun game for sure.”

 The Islanders took a 3-1 lead into the third and scored three times in a 3:38 span midway through the period to put the game away.